 Nunavut Cost of Living Tax Credit

-The Nunavut Cost of Living Tax Credit is a refundable credit available to any individual who was a resident of Nunavut at the end of the year.
-Since it is refundable, you can receive this credit even if you do not owe any territorial tax.
-To claim the credit, you must complete Form NU479 Nunavut Credits and attach it to your tax return.
-Similarly, your territorial tax is calculated on Form NU428 Nunavut Tax.
+The Nunavut Cost of Living Tax Credit is a refundable credit for anyone who was a resident of Nunavut at the end of the year.
+Because it is refundable, you can receive it even if you owe no territorial tax.

 Northern Residents Deduction